Integrable Floquet Time Crystals in One Dimension: Finite-Size Scaling: Methodology and Results

 \subsection{Model and Parameter Selection}

 In order to look at finite-size effects, we study the system dynamics numerically for long times at finite sizes.
 A crucial point to note is the order of limits.
-In many-body physics, it is well-known that the order of limits can significantly affect the results.
+In many-body physics, it is well known that the order of limits can significantly affect the results.
 For example, in the context of Anderson localization in one dimension, if one first takes the limit of the vanishing disorder strength $h\to 0$ and then considers the thermodynamic limit $N\to\infty$, one might incorrectly conclude that all states are delocalized.
 However, this conclusion is erroneous because the correct order of limits is to take $N\to\infty$ first, followed by $h\to 0$.
 This ensures that even an infinitesimal amount of disorder can localize states in an infinite system.
 For a detailed discussion on this matter as it pertains to Many Body Localization, see~\cite{liu:dtc:2023}.

-This means that in our scenario, we first select a pair of $g_{0}, \lambda $, and then determine $k_{0}, \omega$.
+This means that in our scenario, we first select a pair of $g_{0}, \lambda $ and then determine $k_{0}, \omega$.
 However, this particular $k_{0}$ may not correspond to a reciprocal lattice point except in the limit of infinite size.
-For a finite system of size $N$, the reciprocal lattice point nearest to $k_{0}$, denoted $k^R_{0} (N)=2\pi n/N$ (where $n$ varies with $N$), will only approximately optimize the cost function $f$ in Eq.~\ref{eq:costfunction}.
-It is anticipated that, for the $k^R_{0}, -k^R_{0}$ pair, the subharmonic will exhibit distortions with 'beats' (similar to those observed in~\cite{liu:dtc:2023}) at a frequency of $\delta \Omega (N) = k_{0}-k^R_{0} (N)$.
+For a finite system of size $N$, the reciprocal lattice point nearest to $k_{0}$, denoted $k^R_{0} (N)=2\pi n/N$ (where $n$ varies with $N$), will only approximately optimize the cost function $f$ in Eq.~\eqref{eq:costfunction}.
+It is expected that, for the $k^R_{0}, -k^R_{0}$ pair, the subharmonic will exhibit distortions with 'beats' (similar to those observed in~\cite{liu:dtc:2023}) at a frequency of $\delta \Omega (N) = k_{0}-k^R_{0} (N)$.
 This process disrupts the time crystal with a beat period $t_b (N)\sim \left(\delta \Omega (N)\right)^{-1}$.
-As $N$ becomes very large, $\delta \Omega (N)$ is expected to decrease inversely with $N$,
+As $N$ becomes very large, $\delta \Omega (N)$ is expected to decrease inversely with $N$, eventually disappearing as $N\to\infty$ for the DTC phase.
+For the FPM phase, the behavior is expected to be different, with $\delta \Omega (N)$ potentially stabilizing or even increasing with $N$.
+This would indicate the absence of any robust subharmonic response.
+Thus, the proposed DTC "resists infinitely at the thermodynamic limit", although the scaling of melting time is linear due to the integrable nature of this system, which contrasts with the exponential suppression of melting as is in the case of Many-Body Localized time crystals~\cite{driven:expheat:abanin:2015,else:bauer:naik:2016,liu:dtc:2023}.